UnlyEd/next-right-now/index.md

 ## Overview

-This boilerplate is meant for developers with basic skills in React,who are looking for a way of building **production-grade web applications**.
+This boilerplate is meant for developers with basic skills in React, who are looking for a way of building **production-grade web applications**.
-We took very special care regarding the **Developer Experience**, because it's _very important to us as developers_ to build quality software.
+We took very special care regarding the **Developer Experience**, because it's _very important to us, as developers,_ to build quality software.

 Knowing Next.js and Zeit will be **a huge help**, because they are the pillars of this boilerplate and **can't be opted-out**<sup>1</sup>.